 What You Should Buy Before You Buy Gold or Silver

-Our first thought is something that was published in the post: What Good is a Bar of Gold When the Shelves Are Empty?
+Our first thought is something that we first wrote about back in 2013: What Good is a Bar of Gold When the Shelves Are Empty?

 That is that “…you should have all other vital supplies – food, water etc – before you even start thinking of buying silver… As the Christchurch [and Kaikoura] earthquakes prove it pays to be ready with emergency food, water, clothing and shelter for natural disasters as well as government made ones.”